tostra/janus-gateway-backend-request-limit/README.md

 # janus-gateway-backend-request-monitor
-Rate limit requests/bursts of messages to janus back-end from authendicated users that can exhaust your systems CPU.
+Rate limit requests/bursts of messages to janus back-end from authendicated users.

 Tested:
 Janus legacy in Debian.